CagriLatifoglu/CagriLatifoglu.github.io/_teaching/thk_teaching.md

 ---
 title: "Teaching as an Asst.
-Prof."
+Prof. at THK University"
 collection: teaching
 type: "Undergraduate and Graduate Courses"
 permalink: /teaching/thk_teaching